Roman Reigns

-Leati Joseph Anoaʻi (/sm/ ah-no-AH-_-ee; born May 25, 1985), better known by his ring name Roman Reigns, is an American professional wrestler, actor and former football player.
-As a wrestler, he has been signed to WWE since 2010, where he performs on the SmackDown brand.
-Regarded as one of the best professional wrestlers in the world, Reigns' 1,316-day reign as WWE Universal Championship is the longest reign of the title's history, the fourth longest world title reign in WWE history and the longest championship reign recognised by the company since 1988.
-(Note: WWE also acknowledges the NWA (pre–1993) and WCW titles as world championships, recognizing Reigns as the sixth-longest reigning world champion in professional wrestling history.])
+Leati Joseph Anoaʻi (/sm/; born May 25, 1985), better known by his ring name Roman Reigns, is an American professional wrestler, actor, and former football player.
+As a wrestler, he has been signed to WWE since 2010, where he performs on the Raw brand and is the current World Heavyweight Champion in his first reign.
+He is also the leader of The Bloodline stable.
+Reigns' 1,316-day reign as WWE Universal Champion is the longest reign of the title's history, the fourth longest world title reign in WWE history, and the longest championship reign recognized by the company since 1988.
+(Note: WWE also acknowledges the NWA (pre-1993) and AWA titles as world championships, recognizing Reigns as the eight-longest reigning world champion in professional wrestling history.)

-After playing U.S. college football for Georgia Tech, Anoaʻi started a professional football career with brief off-season stints with the Minnesota Vikings and Jacksonville Jaguars of the National Football League (NFL) in 2007.
+After playing American college football for Georgia Tech, Anoaʻi started a professional football career with brief off-season stints with the Minnesota Vikings and Jacksonville Jaguars of the National Football League (NFL) in 2007.
 He played a full season for the Canadian Football League's (CFL) Edmonton Eskimos in 2008 before his release and retirement from football.
 A member of the Anoaʻi wrestling family, Anoaʻi was signed by WWE in 2010 and made his main roster debut under the ring name Roman Reigns in 2012 as a member of The Shield alongside Dean Ambrose and Seth Rollins; with Rollins, Reigns held the WWE Tag Team Championship once.
 The trio teamed together until disbanding in 2014, after which, Reigns entered singles competition.